robocorp/robocorp/CONTRIBUTING.md

 ### Prerequisites

 The tool used for Python dependency management is `poetry`.
-Both Python (>=3.9) and poetry should be available in either the global environment or in an activated Conda environment.
+Both Python (>=3.9) and Poetry should be available in either the global environment or in an activated Conda environment.

-It can installed via pip:
+It can be installed via pip:

 ```
 pip install poetry